 Sure, I am biased, as I work for Sanity, but I came to the company for a reason.
 After using Sanity, seeing what problems our customers have solved with the product, and being part of thoughtful discussions about improving the work lives of CMS users, my expectations are higher than ever for a CMS.

 These features help me keep my content structured appropriately while making content management easier.

 Content types are containers for storing content with a common structure and purpose.
 When considering the meaning and subject of the content itself, it becomes a resource—a digital stand-in for the thing itself—rather than a representation.
 For example, a product rather than a product landing page.

-Not only should I be able to specify each content type based on my content model, but I should be able to define the fields to meet the needs of my content strategy.
+Not only should I be able to specify each content type based on my content model, but I should be able to define the fields to meet the needs of my content strategy and operations.
 Treating content as data is essential to be able to deliver personalized content to any channel or device from a single source of truth.